 The Court made clear, however, that “[w]e reach this conclusion reluctantly.”
 Page 20.
 The Court emphasized that there was not much difference between this case and ordinary drug distribution.
 It said that this demonstrated the government’s worrying habit, remarked on by Justice Jackson almost 75 years ago, of charging conspiracy instead of (or in addition to) a discrete crime that it could prove.
 The Court was “given paused by how easily substantive law and conspiracy layer onto each other in the context of joint possession,” but thought it was the prosecutors’ decision as to how defendants should be charged.
 Pages 20-21.

 In theory, there’s no harm being convicted twice instead of once, so long as it doesn’t increase one’s prison sentence.
-In practice, it may increase the sentence, depending on “grouping” of counts under the U.S. Sentencing Guidelines.
-Yet the potential harm to defendants is far more severe.
+Yet, the potential harm to defendants is severe.

 A defendant convicted of distributing controlled substances is held responsible for the controlled substances he distributed.
 A defendant convicted of conspiracy, however, is also punished for contraband distributed by coconspirators that is “reasonably foreseeable” to him.
 This means that the crime with which a defendant is charged can have an enormous impact on his sentence.
 As federal judge Jed Rakoff wrote in the New York Review of Books: